• Skip to Content

 Critical knowledge and understanding of Japanese society and elements of Japanese culture acquired through an investigation of Hollywood-Japan film remakes.

 Course Rules: In English.
-Counts as a repeat of Japan 499 w/same topic.
+Counts as a repeat of JAPAN 499 with the same topic.

 Last Taught: Fall 2011.